top of page

 *If you are looking for a value estimate for the purposes of selling your art piece with us, click here

-A: Each appraisal is different depending on the amount of items, the type of appraisal, and the difficulty of research.
-Our starting price for one piece is a minimum of $475.
-Some larger appraisals can be in the range of $10,000-$20,000.
+A: Our appraisals start at a minimum of $475 for one item.
+Each appraisal is different depending on the amount of items, the type of appraisal, and the complexity of research.
 We will promptly provide you with a custom quote once we receive your inquiry.

-Q: How long will it take to receive my appraisal?
+Q: How long will it take to receive my art appraisal?

 A: For smaller collections of around 10 items or less, we complete most appraisals within two weeks of your initial appointment.
 For larger collections, it will vary depending on the number of items, and the depth of research.
 We respect your deadline.
 Please include your timeframe in your inquiry, if applicable.

-Q. How do you arrive at the value of a piece?
+Q. How do you arrive at the value of an art piece?

 Get your free custom quote!

-To receive a custom quote for your appraisal, email info@austingalleries.com and include:
+To receive a custom quote for your art/antique appraisal, email info@austingalleries.com and include:

 2. Number of pieces to include in the appraisal